 Research and development expenses consist of expenses incurred in connection with the discovery and development of our drug candidates.
-We expense research and development costs as incurred.
-These expenses include:
+These expenses primarily include:

-- · expenses incurred under agreements with contract research organizations, or CROs, as well as investigative sites and consultants that conduct our clinical trials and preclinical studies; - manufacturing scale-up expenses and the cost of acquiring and manufacturing preclinical and clinical trial materials and commercial materials, including manufacturing validation batches; - outsourced professional scientific development services; - · employee-related expenses, which include salaries, benefits and stock-based compensation; - · depreciation of manufacturing equipment; - payments made under agreements with third parties under which we have acquired or licensed intellectual property; - · expenses relating to regulatory activities, including filing fees paid to regulatory agencies; and - · laboratory materials and supplies used to support our research activities.
+- expenses incurred under agreements with contract research organizations, or CROs, as well as investigative sites and consultants that conduct our clinical trials and preclinical studies; - · manufacturing scale-up expenses and the cost of acquiring and manufacturing preclinical and clinical trial materials and commercial materials, including manufacturing validation batches; - outsourced professional scientific development services; - · medical affairs-related expenses; - · employee-related expenses, which include salaries, benefits and stock-based compensation; - depreciation of manufacturing equipment; - · payments made under agreements with third parties under which we have acquired or licensed intellectual property; - · expenses relating to regulatory activities, including filing fees paid to regulatory agencies; - $\cdot$ $\;$ laboratory materials and supplies used to support our research activities; and - non-cash charges for changes in the fair value of contingent consideration related to the acquisition of Confluence.